Accredited courses from leading Australian universities, TAFEs and colleges

 What industries benefit from advanced event management training?

-Corporate events, government projects, destination management, and large-scale cultural productions increasingly rely on qualified event managers with strategic, budgetary, and leadership skills.
+Corporate events, government projects, destination work and large cultural shows rely more and more on skilled event managers with strong budget and lead skills.

 Is postgraduate study in event management worth it?